 Please refer to the Audit and Risk Committee Charter.

-The Chairman of the Remuneration and Human Resources Committee is Penny Bingham-Hall.
-Penny is an independent non-executive Director, who is not the Chairman of the Board.
-Other members of the Committee are Gerard Sutton, Nicholas Whitlam and Zorana Bull, who are each independent, non-executive Directors.
+The Chair of the People and Culture Committee is Zorana Bull.
+Zorana is an independent non-executive Director, who is not the Chair of the Board.
+The other members of the Committee are David Marchant, Kirsten Molloy and Andrew Scipione, who are also an independent, non-executive Directors.

-The Remuneration and Human Resources Committee is responsible for assisting the Board in fulfilling its corporate governance responsibilities in regard to:
+The People and Culture Committee is responsible for assisting the Board in fulfilling its corporate governance responsibilities in regard to:

-- overall remuneration strategy and remuneration policies for the Chief Executive Officer and Executive Management, including review of remuneration trends across the marketplace
+- overall remuneration strategy and remuneration policies for the Chief Executive Officer and Executive Management

 - performance of the Chief Executive Officer and Executive Management